-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year.